kheller18/aws-lex-robo-advisor/README.md

 ## 5. Tests

-  + There are currently no tests associated with this project.
+  + There are four tests associated with this repository.
+They can be found in the "Test_Events" directory.
+    + ageError
+    + correctDialog
+    + incorrectAmountError
+    + negativeAgeError

 ## 6. Deployment